 Venus flytraps kept indoors depend on their caretakers to provide the insect meals they need to thrive.
 These plants are so much fun to feed that it’s easy to get carried away.
 It takes a lot of energy to close a trap and digest the food inside.
 If you close too many at once, the plant uses all of its reserves, and the traps begin to blacken.
 Wait until the traps are fully open and feed just one or two a week.

 If you’re feeding the right amount and the Venus flytrap is turning black anyway, perhaps the problem is what you are feeding it.
 If a bit of the insect, such as a leg or a wing, sticks outside the trap, it won’t be able to make a good seal so that it can digest the food properly.
 Use insects that are no more than one-third the size of the trap.
 If the trap catches a bug that is too large on its own just leave it alone.
 The trap may die, but the plant will survive and grow new traps.

 Venus flytraps are a bit fussy about their soil, water, and container.

 The fertilizers and minerals that are added to commercial potting soils help most plants grow, but they are fatal to Venus flytraps.
 Use a potting mix labeled specifically for Venus flytraps or make your own from peat moss and sand or perlite.

 Clay pots also contain minerals, and they leach out when you water the plant, so use plastic or glazed ceramic pots.
 Water the plant with filtered water to avoid the introduction of chemicals that may be in your tap water.

 The plant also needs plenty of sunlight.
 Strong light coming in from a south-facing window is best.
-If you don’t have strong natural light available, you will have to use grow lights.
-Good care and proper conditions are essential to preserve the life and health of the plant.
+If you don’t have strong, natural light available, you will have to use grow lights.
+Good care and proper conditions are essential to preserving the life and health of the plant.